Highway Patrol: Wrong-way driver caused crash on I-680

-YOUNGSTOWN, Ohio (WKBN) – A portion of Interstate 680 north was blocked for a couple of hours Saturday morning after a head-on crash before the US-224 exit.
+YOUNGSTOWN, Ohio (WYTV) – A portion of Interstate 680 north was blocked for a couple of hours Saturday morning after a head-on crash before the US-224 exit.

 Investigators say a wrong-way driver was going south in the northbound lanes around 4:30 a.m.
 The driver got on I-680 going the wrong way.